 Since 2004 she has established a major research program on creativity and innovation, studying the creative practices of visual artists, research scientists and art-technology collaborations.
 She is co-editor of Creativity and Innovation in Business and Beyond (Routledge 2011) and Handbook of Research on Creativity (Edward Elgar 2013).

 Formerly a Research Associate at the Centre of Criminology, University of Toronto, Janet has held various positions in Australia, including Research Director of the NSW Judicial Commission, Director of the Sydney Institute of Criminology, Head of the School of Social Science and Policy, Professor and Associate Dean (Research) of the Faculty of Arts and Social Sciences at UNSW.
 She was President of the UNSW Academic Board from 2008 to 2011, Associate Dean (Research) of the Law School from 2011 to 2014, and Distinguished Professor of iCinema Research Centre from 2014 to 2016.

 She has been research consultant to various organisations including: NSW Bureau of Crime Statistics and Research, National Crime Authority, Australian Institute of Judicial Administration, and the Royal Commission into the NSW Police Service.
 She was part-time Commissioner of the NSW Law Reform Commission (2001-2005).
-She was an Associate Editor of the Australian and New Zealand Journal of Criminology, a reviewer for the Australian Research Council (ARC), and an expert member of the Excellence in Research for Australia (ERA) Research Evaluation Committee in 2010 and 2012.
+She is a member of the editorial board of the Australian and New Zealand Journal of Criminology, a reviewer for the Australian Research Council (ARC), and was an expert member of the Excellence in Research for Australia (ERA) Research Evaluation Committee in 2010 and 2012.

 Janet was elected Fellow of the Academy of Social Sciences in Australia in 2002 for distinction in research achievements.
 In 2015 she was the joint recipient of the ANZ Society of Criminology Distinguished Criminologist Award.